Zhu-Peter/CalsRecord_API/README.md

 # CalsRecord_API
 the backend to the final project

-`pip install flask mariadb secrets`
+`pip install flask mariadb secrets flask-cors`